About us + contact

-Born 1984, PL.
+Born 1984, Łódź, PL.
 Lives and works in Rotterdam.
-She graduated from Piet Zwart Institute (MFA), and Willem de Kooning Academy (BA).
-Participant at Jan van Eyck Academy (2017-18).
+She graduated from Piet Zwart Institute (MFA), and Willem de Kooning Academy (BA). Łuczak was artist-in-residence at the Jan van Eyck Academie in 2017/18.
 She works with video in combination with spatial elements.
 Through her projects she explores subjective, fragmented and intuitive approaches to collective histories and their influence to daily life.
-She is interested in the way in which images circulate on the Internet, and how their meanings change according to the context, or due to the order of presentation.
-In her work, Anna has been questioning national identity, social status and the way these external elements shape human life.
-Since September 2018, together with Angelica Falkeling, she’s running Emotional Channel – a platform for fashion and lifestyle https://emotionalchannel.hotglue.me/.

 Erika Roux (FR) is a visual artist and filmmaker based in Amsterdam.
 She studied at the Gerrit Rietveld academy in Amsterdam and the Piet Zwart Institute in Rotterdam.
 She was artist-in-residence at the Jan van Eyck academie in 2021/22.
 Her work looks at situations and social spaces, which – by their own existence and action – challenge us in the way we perform, produce, and live together.
 Filmmaking and (script) writing become a process of encounter.
 With a rather intuitive and personal approach to these mediums, she creates a specific bond with individuals, a group of people or a community.